KenyanGeek/Deep-Learning/README.md

 ## Installing

-Just open the notebooks in your gpu space of choice such as [FloydHub](https://www.floydhub.com/),
+Just open the notebooks in your gpu space of choice such as [FloydHub](https://www.floydhub.com/), [Google Colaboratory](https://colab.research.google.com/notebooks/welcome.ipynb#recent=true)

 ## Built With